 (Methods of payment accepted: Cash, Check, Visa, MasterCard, Amex, Discover)

 Peggy Adams Animal Rescue League is a local, independent 501(c)3 organization that is funded solely by service fees, individual donors, foundations and corporate partners.
-The League receives no funding from the government or tax revenue.
+The League does not receive city, state or federal government funding.

 Saying Goodbye to Your Pet